|

 Intriguing ... definitely Blackfoot wheels, and defininity Hornet chassis from the steering servo bsck - I really don't know about the front end though - it looks like it's been grafted on from another make entirely.

-It's potentially a really bad lash up, but if you can get it cheaply enough it might be worth a punt - the Shumacher buggy it's being sold with should clean up enough to re-sell I'm concerned about the gearing though - big wheels really upset it (unless you use the brass pinion & spacer from a Lunchkin) - the result will be poor acceleration & overheating - even more so on the example andyaus posted |
+I'm concerned about the gearing though - big wheels really upset it (unless you use the brass pinion & spacer from a Lunchkin) - the result will be poor acceleration & overheating - even more so on the example andyaus posted :blink:

-I remember that - mainly for the IC engine noises dubbed on edit - |
+I remember that - mainly for the IC engine noises dubbed on :blink:

 Please Log in to join the conversation.